madetech/blog/posts/building-an-agile-team.md

 ### Thriving on responsibility

-When given to a team, autonomy is powerful in that the responsibility for delivery is felt strongly.
-When they can make their own decisions there are fewer reasons to not deliver, fewer blockers.
+Given to a team, autonomy is powerful in that the responsibility for delivery is felt strongly.
+When they can make their own decisions there are fewer reasons to not deliver and fewer blockers.

 A software engineering team who can push their code directly to production as often as they like have no process to hide behind.
 When you can QA yourself